-- You must be be actively enrolled in ProComp and must have a status of active with benefits (AB), Active with J1 Visa-no PERA (AV), leave with pay (LP), leave summer pay/benefits (LR), or FMLA leave (LF) or Leave with full pay J1 Visa-No PERA (LV) at the time of accrual, submission, and payout in order to receive payment for this incentive.
+- You must be actively enrolled in ProComp and must have a status of active with benefits (AB), Active with J1 Visa-no PERA (AV), active retired (AR), leave with pay (LP), leave summer pay/benefits (LR), or FMLA leave (LF) or Leave with full pay J1 Visa-No PERA (LV) at the time of accrual, submission, and payout in order to receive payment for this incentive.

 - Exception: If passing the language proficiency exam before hire is a requirement of the position, the cost to take the designated proficiency exam one time may be accrued prior to the date of hire.
 Reimbursement is effective when 100% of the exam is passed and follows the status rules above.